JAlcocerT/JAlcocerT/content/blog/ai-n8n.md

 But what if all this could be done with n8n instead of a [,complex' script](https://github.com/JAlcocerT/moi-realestate-pb/blob/master/ScrapPhotosWebApp/OpenAI_MigrateWebInfo_v4st.py)?

+You need to get familiar with the `http request` and `html node` to do the parsing.

+To test, the `set (edit fields)` node might help too.

 how the Workflow Would Work in n8n